 The pages on a site which have been indexed.

-When a webpage or website is indexed, it is added into a search engine’s database also known as an “index” and will be displayed on the search engine’s results pages.
+When a webpage or website is indexed, it is added into the search engine’s database also known as an “index” and will be displayed on the search engine’s results pages.

 An inbound link is a hyperlink from another credible website that points to your site or one of your webpages.
 Inbound links that come from trusted or popular websites can assist you in increasing your PageRank.